This page tells you about the different ways by which you can pay your rent.

 The housing that we provide is paid for by your rents.
 Rent arrears and failure to pay means that there is less cash to provide the housing service with, and everyone suffers.

 Your rent is due on a weekly basis.
 It is due on a Monday and must be paid in advance.
 You can pay fortnightly or every month in advance.

 Direct Debit - Please contact us for a Rents Direct Debit Mandate (Word Document, 218 Kb).
 This should be returned to our offices and you can choose to have your payments made on the 1st or the 15th of each month.

 Standing orders - please contact your Income Officer on 0116 288 8961 for further details

 Paying by Cheque - You can send us a cheque.
 Please write your rent account number on the back of your cheque, made payable to 'Oadby and Wigston Borough Council'.

-You can hand-deliver your cheque to Customer Service Centre 40 Bell Street, Wigston or Oadby Library (opening times vary).
-Alternatively cheques can be posted to Council Offices, Station Road, Wigston, LE18 2DR.
+You can hand-deliver your cheque to Customer Service Centre 40 Bell Street.
+Alternatively, cheques can be posted to Council Offices, Station Road, Wigston, LE18 2DR.

-Phone -You can to pay by using your debit or credit card you will be asked for your card details so that you can make the payment.
+Phone - You can pay by using your debit or credit card you will be asked for your card details so that you can make the payment.
 Please make sure you have your rent account number ready to quote.

 Paying on-line - Click 'on-line payments' section on our homepage.
 Please make sure that you have your rent account number ready to quote.
-If you do your personal banking using an internet account, you can pay quoting the following details for the Council:
+If you do your personal banking using an internet account, you can pay to quote the following details for the Council: